OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-The Philadelphia Film Festival, October 22 - November 1, 2015, is an annual eleven day festival featuring screenings of international and domestic films, retrospective tributes, forums and panels, and receptions.
-Works by local filmmakers are showcased during a local festival of independents, a festival within the larger festival.
+The Philadelphia Film Festival is an annual eleven day festival featuring screenings of international and domestic, and local films, retrospective tributes, forums and panels, and receptions.

 The Festival also annually welcomes a large number of guests, with many filmmakers, actors, distributors and industry professionals attending and experiencing the Festival and Philadelphia.
-These guests included filmmakers and honorees such as: Steve Buscemi, Roy Disney, Jeff Daniels, Lee Daniels, Jonathan Demme, David Duchovny, Mark Duplass, Laurence Fishburne, Ben Foster, Morgan Freeman, John Leguizamo, William H. Macy, Malcolm McDowell, Mary Louise Parker, Alexander Payne, Paul Rudd, David O. Russell, Susan Sarandon, Alfre Woodard, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, Submarine Entertainment, and The Weinstein Company.
+These guests included filmmakers and honorees such as: Damien Chazelle, Todd Haynes, Steve Buscemi, Lee Daniels, Jonathan Demme, David Duchovny, Mark Duplass, Morgan Freeman, Duke Johnson, Charlie Kaufman, John Leguizamo, Alexander Payne, Paul Rudd, David O. Russell, Susan Sarandon, Alfre Woodard, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, Submarine Entertainment, and The Weinstein Company.

 Screeners will not be returned.